goravel/docs/the-basics/response.md

 ## Get Response

-You can get all information of `ctx.Response()`, commonly used in HTTP middleware:
+You can obtain all the information from `ctx.Response()`, which is commonly used in HTTP middleware:

 ```go
 origin := ctx.Response().Origin()